mne-tools/mne-cpp/doc/gh-pages/pages/development/scan_lsl.md

 * [LSL on Github](https://github.com/sccn/labstreaminglayer){:target="_blank" rel="noopener"}
 * [Building the LSL library from source](https://labstreaminglayer.readthedocs.io/dev/lib_dev.html#building-liblsl){:target="_blank" rel="noopener"}

-## Compilation of the LSL submodule
+## Compilation of the LSL Submodule

 Make sure that you have the LSL git submodule by typing: